Fantomas42/django-blog-zinnia/docs/notes/compatibility.rst

 Here a list establishing the compatibility between Zinnia and Django:

+.. versionchanged:: 0.20

+Backward incompatibilities with Django v1.11.x due to :

+* Removal of Python 2 code

 .. versionchanged:: 0.19

 Backward incompatibilities with Django v1.10.x due to :